 2. Kick cookies out of Chrome

 If you’re a Chrome user instead, the process is slightly different.

 On an iPhone:

 - Open the Chrome browser and tap the three dots in the bottom right corner and choose Settings.

-- Now tap Privacy and then Clear Browsing Data.
+- Now tap Privacy and Security and then Clear Browsing Data.
 Check Cookies, Site Data, but uncheck the other items.

 - Then, tap Clear Browsing Data and tap Done.